aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ## Handling Calendar Exceptions in Aspose.Tasks

-Master the art of managing calendar exceptions in Aspose.Tasks for .NET with detailed step-by-step tutorials and examples.
+Master the art of managing calendar exceptions in Aspose.Tasks for .NET with detailed step‑by‑step tutorials and examples.
 Ensure accurate scheduling in your projects.
 [Read more](./calendar-exceptions/)

 Efficiently handle calendar exceptions in your .NET projects using Aspose.Tasks.
-Get step-by-step tutorials and examples for accurate scheduling and resource management.
+Get step‑by‑step tutorials and examples for accurate scheduling and resource management.
 [Read more](./calendar-exception-collection/)

 ## Check Circuit in Aspose.Tasks